nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 - Nodes receive an IP address from the Azure subnet (aks-node-subnet).
 You can deploy these nodes in an existing or new Azure Virtual Network (VNet).
 - Pods receive an IP address from a POD CIDR which is a logically different address space than the NODE CIDR.
 Direct pod addressing isn't supported for kubenet due to kubenet design.
 - Route tables and user-defined routes are required for using kubenet, which adds complexity to operations.
-- AKS Uses Network address translation (NAT) so that the pods can reach resources on the Azure virtual and on-prem resources.
+- AKS Uses network address translation (NAT) so that the pods can reach resources on the Azure virtual and on-prem resources.
 The source IP address of the traffic is translated to the node's primary IP address
 - Inbound connectivity using internal or public load Balancer
-- Use Kubnet when you have limited IP address space on Azure VNet
+- Use Kubenet when you have limited IP address space on Azure VNet
 - Most of the pod communication is within the cluster.
 - Azure Network Policy is not supported but calico policies are supported